-Motion: THAT the Board Finance and Property Committee recommend that the Board of Governors, approve the Capital Expenditure Authorization Request (CEAR) of twenty million dollars (\$20,000,000.00) in Canadian funds for a total project cost of twenty million dollars (\$20,000,000.00) in Canadian funds for the Devonian Botanic Garden - Development of the Islamic Garden.
+Motion: THAT the Board of Governors, on the recommendation of the Board Finance and Property Committee, approve the Capital Expenditure Authorization Request (CEAR) of twenty million dollars (\$20,000,000.00) in Canadian funds for a total project cost of twenty million dollars (\$20,000,000.00) in Canadian funds for the Devonian Botanic Garden - Development of the Islamic Garden, subject to senior administration ensuring that all conditions have been met.

-Action Requested ☐ Approval ☐ Recommendation ☐ Discussion/Advice ☐ Information Proposed by Don Hickey, Vice-President, Facilities and Operations Presenter Don Hickey, Vice-President, Facilities and Operations Subject Devonian Botanic Garden - Development of Islamic Garden - Capital Expenditure Authorization Request
+Action Requested Approval Recommendation Discussion/Advice Information Proposed by Don Hickey, Vice-President, Facilities and Operations Presenter Don Hickey, Vice-President, Facilities and Operations Subject Devonian Botanic Garden - Development of Islamic Gard Expenditure Authorization Request

+Details

 Responsibility Facilities and Operations

 The Purpose of the Proposal is The University is the beneficiary of a generous gift (\$20 million) from His

-(please be specific) Highness the Highness the Aga Khan; the gift includes funding for all design and
+(please be specific) Highness the Aga Khan; the gift includes funding for all design and

-construction i construction related elements for the Devonian Islamic Garden.
+construction related elements for the Devonian Islamic Garden.

 The Impact of the Proposal is The proposed Devonian Islamic Garden will include approximately nine acres of garden and infrastructure development.
-The garden design elements will include extensive fountains, wetland design, massing of architectural components, massing of planting and screening strategies, thresholds and entrances to the garden, extensive pathways and connectivity to adjacent collections.
+The garden design

+Il include extensive fountains, wetland U

+architectural components, massing of planting and screening strategies,

+thresholds and entrances to the garden, extensive pathways and

+connectivity to adjacent collections.

-Replaces/Revises (eg, policies, n/a
+Replaces/Revises (eg, policies, resolutions) n/a

-resolutions)

 Timeline/Implementation Date Completion Spring 2018

 Estimated Cost Total project cost is estimated at \$20,000,000.00

 Sources of Funding CEAR Funding Information

-Number Funding Source Amount
+- Number Funding Source Amount

 16-080 Donation \$20,000,000.00

 (His Highness the Aga Khan)

 TOTAL \$20,000,000.00

 Notes